Deep Learning in Asset Pricing

 In contrast, forecasting returns similar to \cite{gu2018} uses only a feedforward network and is labeled as FFN.
 It estimates conditional means $\mu_{t,i}=\mu(I_t,I_{t,i})$ by minimizing the average sum of squared prediction errors:

 We only include the best performing feedforward network from \cite{gu2018}'s comparison study.
 Within their framework this model outperforms tree learning approaches and other linear and non-linear prediction models.
 In order to make the results more comparable with \cite{gu2018} we follow the same procedure as outlined in their paper.
-Thus, the simple forecasting approach does not include an adversarial network or an RNN network to condense the macroeconomic dynamics.
+Thus, the simple forecasting approach does not include an adversarial network or LSTM to condense the macroeconomic dynamics.